 The most important thing to do after rape is to ensure your own safety and get medical attention.
 The first obvious step is to find a safe environment away from the attacker.
 This could be your home, car or a hospital.
 Wherever you choose to go, consider calling a friend to come with you to offer moral support.
 What has just happened to you is not your fault and you do not need to go through it alone.1

 - Calling the National Sexual Assault Hotline at 1-800-656-HOPE can provide you with information on what to do if you have been raped.
 It is free and available 24 hours a day.

 Do not brush your teeth, bathe or change clothes until medical professionals have had a chance to properly collect evidence.

 Medical Attention After a Rape

 Once you are safe, ensure you get medical attention – whether you feel you have been hurt or not.
 Call the police or 911.
-Medical attention will ensure that you are physically okay and can assess the risk for things like sexual transmitted infections and pregnancy.
+Medical attention will ensure that you are physically okay and can assess the risk for things like sexually transmitted infections and pregnancy.
 Even if you never intend to report the rape, it's critical to get medical help for your own safety.